zulip/zulip/templates/zerver/for/research.md

 Our high quality [export](/help/export-your-organization) and [import](https://zulip.readthedocs.io/en/latest/production/export-and-import.html)
-tools ensure you can always move from [zulipchat.com](https://zulipchat.com) hosting to your own servers.
+tools ensure you can always move from [Zulip Cloud](https://zulip.com) hosting to your own servers.

 ### Free and open source.